-One thing to know since you mentioned she’s Filipino.
-In the Philippines they do not accept a joint sponsor.
+In the Philippines, the U.S. Embassy does not accept a joint sponsor.
 A joint sponsor is your solution if your income is too low.
-A joint sponsor is like a cosponsor on a car, similar to use an analogy maybe people would get quickly.
-That’s where somebody else who does have adequate income would sign a document basically vouching for your fiance.
+A joint sponsor is someone who has adequate income and signs a formal, legal document saying they will support your fiancé in the United States.
 That’s not possible with a K-1 in the Philippines.
 As far as we know, it’s the only country that doesn’t allow a joint sponsor for a K-1.
-Other countries, you can use a joint sponsor for a fiance.
-Philippines, you can for a spousal visa but for a fiance you cannot.
+In other countries, you can use a joint sponsor for a fiancé.
+In the Philippines, you can for a spousal visa but for a fiancé you cannot.